 Surgical Options for Ankle Pain

 - Arthroscopy: A minimally invasive procedure using a small camera and instruments to diagnose and treat joint problems.
-It is often used to remove loose fragments, repair torn ligaments, and clean out inflamed tissue.
+It is often used to remove loose fragments, repair torn ligaments, or clean out inflamed tissue.

 When to See a Podiatrist